gvwilson/thirdbit/_posts/2015/2015-09-13-how-teaching-knowledge-is-transferred.md

   <p>
     I hesitate to say so,
-    but I believe that we pedagogues tend to exaggerate greatly the amount of change in educational practice that results from reading what other people say should be done...
+    but I believe that we pedagogues tend to exaggerate greatly the amount of change in educational practice that results from reading what other people say should be done…
   </p>
   <p>
     – Stephen Corey, 1951